By Dr. Lisa Bateman, NeuroScience

 Foster Relationships with Caring Adults

-Research has shown that children are best able to work through and recover from adversity and stressful situations when they have a reliable, supportive relationship with at least one adult in their life.
+Research has shown that children are best able to work through and recover from adversity and stressful situations when they have a reliable, supportive relationship with at least one adult in their lives.
 A loving relationship with a caring adult (such as a parent, family member, teacher, or coach) can give children an opportunity to develop vital coping skills and can actually reverse some of the physiological changes that are activated by stress.

 Similarly, support from loving friends and family is associated with higher self-esteem, motivation, optimism, and resilience.
 Sometimes children are so absorbed in their own worries that they have difficulty noticing the supportive people in their lives, so it can be helpful to remind them who they have rooting for them and teach them how to reach out to these people for support when they need it.